-Social fraternities and sororities provide interested students the opportunity to become part of a group which shares common ideals and promotes community service, scholastic excellence, and philanthropic endeavors, as well as opportunities for social activities and leadership development.
+Pitt-Johnstown social fraternities and sororities provide students the opportunity to become part of a group which shares common ideals and promotes community service, scholastic excellence, and philanthropic endeavors, as well as opportunities for social activities and leadership development.

 Phi Sigma Sigma (ΦΣΣ)

-Phi Sigma Sigma International Sorority was founded at Hunter College (NY) in 1913, and was established at Pitt-Johnstown in September, 1991.
+Phi Sigma Sigma International Fraternity was founded at Hunter College (NY) in 1913, and was established at Pitt-Johnstown in September, 1991.
 The colors are king blue and gold; the flower is the American Beauty rose; the jewel is the sapphire; and the symbol is the Sphinx.
 “Aim High” is the sorority motto.
-Phi Sigma Sigma supports the National Kidney Foundation as their philanthropy.
+Phi Sigma Sigma supports the Phi Sigma Sigma Foundation as their philanthropy.
+The Phi Sigma Sigma Foundation supports school and college readiness.

 Delta Chi (ΔΧ)